Security of discrete-modulated continuous-variable quantum key distribution: Introduction

 In this work, we consider a protocol involving a discrete modulation using four coherent states \cite{namiki2003security}, and heterodyne detection \cite{weedbrook2004quantum}, which is closely related to the protocol presented in \cite{lin2019asymptotic}.
-The main difference with respect to previous approaches is that all the information generated by the protocol, for key generation and parameter estimation, is discretised.
+The main difference with respect to~\cite{lin2019asymptotic} is that all the information generated by the protocol, for key generation and parameter estimation, is discretised, in a similar way as was done in the entropic uncertainty relation approach of \cite{furrer2012continuous,furrer2014reverse}.
 This allows us to prove security against general attacks, as well as finite block sizes, using the entropy accumulation theorem (EAT) \cite{dupuis2016entropy,dupuis2019entropy}, which has previously been used to prove the security of device independent quantum key distribution against general attacks \cite{arnon2018practical,arnon2019simple,tan2020improved}.

 The EAT is a powerful tool that allows one to lower bound the conditional smooth min-entropy, a quantity that can be used to quantify the amount of secret key obtainable from a (generally unstructured) classical-quantum (cq) state by means of privacy amplification, using hash functions \cite{renner2008security}.
 This is in fact the relevant situation in QKD protocols, since a cq-state is produced where Alice and Bob hold classical information, resulting in our case from Alice's preparation and Bob's measurements, whereas Eve's system remains quantum.
 The EAT requires the cq-state being the result of a sequence of maps, known as EAT channels, each of which provides classical outputs and side-information, while also passing on a quantum system to the next map.
 The lower bound on the conditional smooth min-entropy is in terms of a so-called `min-tradeoff function', mapping the observed statistic of classical outputs of the EAT channels to a real number which cannot exceed the single round conditional von Neumann entropies of any of the EAT channels.